Paulina Hewelke

-Paulina Hewelke (16 November 1854 – 28 January 1924) was a Polish educator and education activist during the period when Russification policies forbade teaching Polish language and culture.
+Paulina Hewelke (16 November 1854–28 January 1924) was a Polish educator and education activist during the period when Russification policies forbade teaching Polish language and culture.
 Active in clandestine activities to teach Polish subjects, she participated in lectures for the Flying University and from 1896–1919 operated a girls' school in Warsaw.
-The school was one of the top women's schools in Warsaw and upon her retirement was purchased by the government, which still operates as the Klementyna Hoffmanowa Lyceum and Secondary School IX.
+The school was one of the top women's schools in Warsaw and, upon her retirement, was purchased by the government, which still operates it as the Klementyna Hoffmanowa Lyceum and Secondary School IX.

 Early life

 Paulina Hewelke was born on 16 November 1854 in Pułtusk in the Kingdom of Poland of the Russian Empire to Paulina Klementyna (née Baum) and Otton Karol Hewelke.
 Her father was the pastor of the Evangelical Church of the Augsburg Confession in Pułtusk.
-Hewelke had a younger brother, Otton (1858–1919) who would become a physician.
-She attended high school and earned her teaching credentials, becoming the family breadwinner, upon her father's untimely death.
+Hewelke had a younger brother, Otton (1858–1919), who would become a physician.
+She attended high school and earned her teaching credentials, becoming the family breadwinner upon her father's untimely death.